 Polymer CLI works with two types of projects:

 Elements projects.
-In an element project, you expose a single element or group of related elements which you intend to use in other element or app projects, or distribute on a registry like Bower or NPM.
+In an element project, you expose a single element or group of related elements which you intend to use in other element or app projects, or distribute on a registry like NPM.
 Elements are reusable and organized to be used alongside other elements, so components are referenced outside the project.

 See the guide to creating an element project with the Polymer CLI for more information.